jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-windows.md

 make install
 ```

-This will build and install these libraries inside the MSYS environment where JASP will look for them.
+This will build and install these libraries inside the Rtool42 environment where JASP will look for them.
 If any of these steps goes wrong, JASP's build system cannot configure the build.

+#### Adding Rtools42 to your PATH

+It's important that Rtool42 is in your user variables PATH.
+You can check this by opening the "Edit the system environment variables" setting, and selecting the "Environment Variables", and finally adding the path to your UCRT bin folder to the PATH variable, e.g., `C:\rtools42\ucrt64\bin`.

 ### Installing Conan